dbasu-umass/ovbias/README.md

 and `bset2()`.

-To use the `bset1()` function, the user will need to run the short, intermediate and auxiliary regressions, collect the following parameters
+To use the `bset1()` function, the user will need to run the short, intermediate and auxiliary regressions, collect relevant parameters and supply them to `bset`()\`.
+The relevant parameters are:

-\* beta0: treatment effect in short regression \* R0: R-squared in short
+  - beta0: treatment effect in short regression
+  - R0: R-squared in short regression
-regression \* betatilde: treatment effect in intermediate regression \*
+  - betatilde: treatment effect in intermediate regression
-Rtilde: R-squared in intermediate regression \* taux: variance of residual in auxiliary regression \* sigmay: standard deviation of the outcome variable \* sigmax: standard deviation of the treatment variable and supply them to `bset`()\`.
+  - Rtilde: R-squared in intermediate regression
+  - taux: variance of residual in auxiliary regression
+  - sigmay: standard deviation of the outcome variable
+  - sigmax: standard deviation of the treatment variable.

 To use the `bset2()` function, the user will need to run supply a data frame (with all relevant variables), name of the outcome variable, name